dennis2018/How-to-Send-and-Receive-SMS-Messages-With-Node.js-and-Express/README.md

 - Node.js installed on your machine
 - ngrok to make the code on our local machine accessible to the outside world
 - The Nexmo CLI: ``` npm install -g nexmo-cli ```

+## Send an SMS Message With the SMS API

+The SMS API is the first Nexmo API, and we’ll use it to send an SMS message to your phone number.
+Install Node.js Dependencies

+First off, initialize an NPM package, otherwise, older versions of NPM will complain about installing a package without having a package.json first.
+Just use the defaults for init, and then install the nexmo Node.js package.